Overview

 Chest pain may be a symptom of a heart attack.
 Seek help right away if you have severe chest pain or pressure, especially when combined with pain in the arm or jaw or difficulty breathing.

-Make an appointment with your health care provider if:
+Make an appointment with a healthcare professional if:

-• Symptoms persist despite use of nonprescription medications
+• Symptoms persist despite use of nonprescription medicines.

 Causes

-Heartburn occurs when stomach acid backs up into the tube that carries food from your mouth to your stomach (esophagus).
+Heartburn happens when stomach acid backs up into the tube that carries food from the mouth to the stomach, called the esophagus.

-Typically, when food is swallowed, a band of muscle around the bottom of the esophagus (lower esophageal sphincter) relaxes to allow food and liquid to flow down into the stomach.
+Typically, when food is swallowed, a band of muscle around the bottom of the esophagus, called the lower esophageal sphincter, relaxes to allow food and liquid to flow down into the stomach.
 Then the muscle tightens again.

-If the lower esophageal sphincter isn't working as it should, stomach acid can flow back up into the esophagus (acid reflux) and cause heartburn.
-The acid backup may be worse when you're bent over or lying down.
+If the lower esophageal sphincter isn't working as it should, stomach acid can flow back up into the esophagus and cause heartburn.
+The acid reflux may be worse when you're bent over or lying down.

 How heartburn and GERD occur

-Acid reflux occurs when the sphincter muscle at the lower end of your esophagus relaxes at the wrong time, allowing stomach acid to back up into your esophagus.
+Acid reflux happens when the sphincter muscle at the lower end of your esophagus isn't working as it should, allowing stomach acid to back up into your esophagus.
 This can cause heartburn and other signs and symptoms.
-Frequent or constant reflux can lead to .
+Frequent or constant reflux can lead to gastroesophageal reflux disease (GERD).

 Risk factors